Risks of Infrastructure Renovation: Bystander Injuries Due to Sewer Pipe Repair Emissions

-By Andrew Whelton and Jonathan Shannahan, Purdue University
+By Andrew Whelton, Jonathan Shannahan, and Yoorae Noh, Purdue University

 Complaints of illnesses, odors, and explosion have resulted in increasing calls of emergency responders to sewer repair worksites.
 Bystanders in nearby school, healthcare, office, and residential buildings have been affected, often describing noxious glue-like odors, headaches, nausea, vomiting, and other chemical exposure symptoms.
 In some cases, victims have required onsite medical treatment and been hospitalized, including children.

 The most popular sewer repair practice, called cured-in-place-pipe (CIPP), is associated with these incidents.
 As communities expand sewer pipe repair efforts, increasing the likelihood of public health events, emergency responders must have a basic understanding of this practice and its chemical risks.

 Cooking Plastic in Neighborhoods

 To create a plastic CIPP, contractors bring raw chemicals onsite, insert them into the buried pipe, and then cure or cook those chemicals to manufacture a new plastic pipe.
 The most popular curing processes involve heat (injection by steam or hot water) or ultraviolet light (no water is used).
 CIPP is the least expensive pipe repair method available and a CIPP job can be completed in as little as two hours.
 Chemical resins used for CIPP are similar to those used in boat manufacturing.
 However, for boats the generated wastes are captured and treated inside factories.
 Boat manufacturing companies also report air pollution discharges to comply with federal and state laws.